Sherry L. Rupert, Chief Executive Officer

 505-724-3592; info@aianta.org

-Sapooq’is Wíit’as (Nimiipuu)/ Ciarra Greene (Nez Perce) is the Visitor Outreach Manager for AIANTA.
+Sapooq’is Wíit’as (Nimiipuu)/ Ciarra Greene (Nez Perce) is the Education and Business Development Director for AIANTA.
 With her Master of Science in Science Teaching from Portland State University (2019) and Bachelor of Science in Chemistry from Northern Arizona University, her focus has been on promoting the protection and healing of Indigenous communities and homelands through culture, education, and science.
 Her experience in tourism has rapidly developed in the past three years, while her fifteen years of experience in outreach and education, founded in interdisciplinary collaboration with tribal communities, institutions, agencies, organizations, and businesses, have propelled her career.
 She views our role in tourism truly as an educational experience for tribal communities and our visiting guests alike.
 Ciarra strives to perpetuate her passion so others too may attain successful operations for their own communities, businesses, and honored guests who we welcome to tribal homelands.

 505-724-3592; info@aianta.org